SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ⟮Layouts⟯ ⟮wrap around⟯ your content.
 ⟮Layouts⟯ are stored in the ⟮_layouts directory⟯.
 For a given post or other page, you specify ⟮which layout it's using⟯ by using ⟮the `layout` front matter key⟯.
-Layouts can ⟮inherit⟯ - you do this by ⟮referring to the parent layout⟯ ⟮within the child layout⟯ using ⟮the `layout` front matter key.⟯&nbsp;
+Layouts can ⟮inherit⟯ - you do this by ⟮referring to the parent layout⟯ ⟮within the child layout⟯ using ⟮the `layout` front matter key.⟯
 Within a layout, ⟮`{{content⟯`}} refers to ⟮the content of the post using⟯ the layout, or ⟮the next-deeper child layout.⟯ As a convention, ⟮the root level layout⟯ is called ⟮default.html⟯. the `⟮layout⟯` assoc arr contains ⟮all metadata of the current layout⟯.